maxcountryman/quanta/README.md

 # Quanta

+*A Clojure port of [Vignette](https://github.com/avibryant/vignette).*

-Quanta is a Clojure port of [Vignette](https://github.com/avibryant/vignette).
+Quanta is a distributed CRDT of keys and values.

-A distributed CRDT where keys map to sparse vectors of integers.
-These vectors are updated only via element-wise max.
-This property makes updates idempotent, commutative, and associative--basic properties of a CRDT.
+Keys may be associated with values, which are sparse vectors of integers.
+These vectors may be updated only via element-wise max.
+This constraint yields a CRDT property because the max operation is idempotent, commutative, and associative.

+What is a data type with such contraints useful for?

+A data structure with the above property can be used to construct vector clocks, bloom filters, and hyperloglog.
+It is useful so long as values may be represented as sparse vectors which grow monotonically.

 ## Status